peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 **Path 2: Conceptual Replication (Creating a New Dataset)** For new research, the framework provides a fully automated pipeline to generate a fresh dataset from live sources.
 The instructions below describe how to use the provided scripts to create new data assets.

+> **Note on Learning the Pipeline:** For researchers who wish to understand the automated pipeline in detail, an interactive **Guided Tour** is available.
+This step-by-step walkthrough is an excellent way to learn how the data processing scripts work together.
+Full instructions for running the tour can be found in the project's **[🧪 Testing Guide (TESTING.md)](TESTING.md)**.

 ### Stage 1: Data Sourcing, Link Finding & Validation (Automated)

 #### a.
 Fetching Raw Data (`fetch_adb_data.py`)